mjjonsey/WebAPIObjects/README.md

 History:

-06/28/2013	Set the Json property name of GroupOrder.GroupOrderType to "Type"
+07/23/2013  Fixed ForexAccountCurrencyDetail which was supposed to be a superclass of AccountCurrencyDetail 06/28/2013	Set the Json property name of GroupOrder.GroupOrderType to "Type"
 06/28/2013	Changed the Position.OpenProfitLossQty property to decimal from int.
 06/28/2013	Changed the Order.TimeStamp property to DateTime from string.